fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-for-other-use-cases/using-fixm-core-with-an-extension.md

 Extensions should not define their own root elements but, rather, make use of the root elements defined in whatever schemas they extend.

-As noted in 2.2.3 above, there are a number of general guidelines for constructing FIXM Extensions (e.g., make use extension hooks, don’t duplicate Core fields, etc.).
+As noted in [Extensions](general-guidance/extensions), there are a number of general guidelines for constructing FIXM Extensions (e.g., make use extension hooks, don’t duplicate Core fields, etc.).
 Apart from that, the content and organization of an Extension is largely dependent on the data set the user wishes to represent.
-Appendix B below provides a detailed, step-by-step example of how to create a simple Extension that should help guide any users interested in creating their own.
+[How to create a FIXM extension](how-to-create-fixm-extension/initial-download-and-setup) provides a detailed, step-by-step example of how to create a simple Extension that should help guide any users interested in creating their own.